edcroes/AdventOfCode2023/AoC2023/Day06/readme.md

 }
 ```

-And yes, this can be a one-lines, but it should remain readable.
+And yes, this can be a one-liner, but it should remain readable.